kachick/chawan/doc/protocols.md

 `man:`, `man-k:` and `man-l:` are wrappers around the commands `man`, `man -k` and `man -l`.
 These look up man pages using `/usr/bin/man` and turn on-page references into links.
 A wrapper command `mancha` also exists; this has an interface similar to `man`.
-Note that Perl is required for these protocols to work.
+Note: this used to be based on w3mman2html.cgi, but it has been rewritten in Nim (and therefore no longer depends on Perl either).

 `data:` decodes a data URL as defined in RFC 2397.